Erisae/openai-game-translator/README.md

 ## Overview
-A game translation app that uses the ChatGPT API to recognize in-game speech (and even game visuals) and provide smooth text translations on platforms like Switch and PS5, thanks to the powerful language abilities of GPT.
+A game translation app that uses the ChatGPT API to recognize in-game speech (TODO: and even game visuals) and provide smooth text translations on platforms like Switch and PS5, thanks to the powerful language abilities of GPT.

 ## Prerequisites
 If you don't already have local credentials setup for your AWS account, you can follow this [guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) for configuring them using the AWS CLI.